Here is a list of some helpful travel tips and frequently asked questions about your visit to Niagara Falls.

 Persons wishing to travel to Canada who are not U.S. citizens (ie: foreigner) may be required to get a tourist visa from the Canadian consulate in the country from which they are arriving from.
 If you are in the USA on a visa and wish to visit Canada while in New York there is no Canadian consulate located in Niagara Falls.
 YOU CANNOT OBTAIN A TOURIST VISA AT ANY OF THE BORDER CROSSINGS.
 When contacting the Consul, inform them that you wish to obtain a “temporary resident visa”.
 As of January 2020 the fee per person is $100.00 for a single entry visa, $150 for a multiple entry visa or $500 for a family (multiple or single entry).
 For online information visit the Canadian Consul Website.

 DECLARING PURCHASES – If you make purchases and travel between Niagara Falls Ontario and Niagara Falls New York be sure to save your receipts.
 When crossing the international border you will be required to declare all purchases.
 Certain items may be taxable or you may qualify for tax refunds.
 Please visit the duty free stores located at the bridges between the U.S. and Canada for more information.

-INTERNATIONAL BRIDGES – Although border security has increased significantly, crossing of either the Rainbow bridge or the Queenston/Lewiston Bridge are back to usual transit times.
-Expect one hour delays on holidays including Canada Day, Fourth of July and Labor day weekend.
+INTERNATIONAL BRIDGES – Crossing of either the Rainbow bridge or the Queenston/Lewiston Bridge usually takes less than five to ten minutes.
+You can expect one hour delays on holidays including Canada Day, Fourth of July and Labor day weekend.
 Credit Cards are now accepted at all bridges for paying tolls.